WE-are-FPV/JeNo-3-3.5/README.md

 > [!TIP]
 > Compatibility is consistently maintained between each version: if your frame was a v1, the parts from v1.2 will be compatible.
 The same applies to TPU accessories.
 That's why we don't keep the history of previous versions.

+* 16/02/2025 :
+  * Addition of TPU for softmounted camera plates (works with O3 and O4)
 * Version **1.2.1** (01/02/2025) :
   * Support for the **Air Unit O4 Pro** (camera plates + TPU)
   * The new O4 camera plates are also compatible with the O3